 News Story

 Festival 2025 has officially arrived, and we hope it was well worth the wait.
 Critics have hailed our opening show, The Government Inspector, as 'a winning start to the 2025 season' (Portsmouth News).
 Hot on its heels, The Unlikely Pilgrimage of Harold Fry has been called 'a pitch-perfect musical' (The Times).
-With so much more still to come, we can’t wait to share this unforgettable season with you.

 The Unlikely Pilgrimage of Harold Fry